 1. Ovary stimulation

-For a start, the beginning of the treatment is determined together with the type and dosage of medication to be administered and the day of re-examination.
-At every visit, the levels of E2 are measured and an ultrasound screening is performed to check the thickness of the endometrium and the number and diameter of the ovarian follicles developed in the ovaries.
-Depending on these results, the doctor shall determine whether to continue the treatment or not.
-On average, women are examined 3 to 5 times during an IVF cycle and until egg retrieval.
-The stimulation of ovaries lasts 9 to 12 days approximately.
+The start date of treatment, the type and dosage of medicines to be used, and the day of the medical review is agreed upon by all parts.
+At each examination, the E2 hormone is measured, and an ultrasound scan is performed to check the thickness of the endometrium and the number and diameter of the follicles growing in the ovaries.
+The continuation of treatment is decided based on these results.
+On average, women are examined 3 to 5 times during an IVF program, up to and including ovulation.
+Ovarian stimulation lasts for about 9 to 12 days.

 2. Egg Retrieval

-The oocytes are taken by a transvaginal puncture with the use of a special needle under ultrasound monitoring.
-Light anesthesia is administered so that just a little after the end of the egg retrieval procedure, the woman may return to her everyday activities.
+The oocytes are obtained by transvaginal puncture, using a special needle under ultrasound monitoring.
+The procedure is performed under light anesthesia.
+Shortly after the end of the egg retrieval, the woman can return home.

 4. Embryo transfer

 It is a simple and painless procedure.
 Two, three or six days after the egg retrieval, the embryos are transferred into the cavity of the uterus using a tiny catheter.
 Anesthesia is not required.
 The pregnancy test, namely the measurement of b-hCG, is performed 14 days after the egg retrieval.

 5. Embryo freezing

 Embryos of good quality, not used in the first IVF cycle, may be maintained in liquid nitrogen (-196 ºC) in order to be used in the next cycle if required.